gbif/jekyll-hp-base-theme/pages/measurements.md

   dataDomain: "your-domain.org"
 ```

 It will now check your config per environment.
-If you have plausible enabled, it will insert the `<script defer ...` part into the `<head>`-tag of all pages so that plausible can meassure visitors.
+If you have plausible enabled, it will insert the `<script defer ...` part into the `<head>`-tag of all pages so that plausible can measure visitors.

 ## Create a Google Analytics ID